Due to the time of year, standard delivery (1-2 working days) may take longer than usual.

 If you have any further questions, tips or feedback regarding Secrid copycats, please contact us at firstname.lastname@example.org.

-Our HQ in The Hague is open on business days from 08:00 - 18:00 (CET) and our customer service partners in the USA on every business day from 10:00 - 18:00 (EST).
-Both our HQ and partners are closed during national holidays.
+Our Heartquarters (HQ) in The Hague is open on business days from 08:00 - 18:00, we are closed during national holidays.
 Please see the table below for an overview of the specific dates.

 Our wallets are made entirely in the Netherlands.
 Together with our 50 suppliers, we can ensure high-quality products, good working conditions and care for the environment.
 Our products are assembled on a daily basis with high precision and enthusiasm in social enterprises in Delft, Leiden and Haarlem.
 You can read more about our production process here.